torvalds/linux/Documentation/core-api/dma-api.rst

 	dma_free_coherent(struct device *dev, size_t size, void *cpu_addr,
 			  dma_addr_t dma_handle)

-Free a region of coherent memory you previously allocated.  dev, size and dma_handle must all be the same as those passed into dma_alloc_coherent().  cpu_addr must be the virtual address returned by the dma_alloc_coherent().
+Free a previously allocated region of coherent memory.  dev, size and dma_handle must all be the same as those passed into dma_alloc_coherent().  cpu_addr must be the virtual address returned by dma_alloc_coherent().

-Note that unlike their sibling allocation calls, these routines may only be called with IRQs enabled.
+Note that unlike the sibling allocation call, this routine may only be called with IRQs enabled.

 Part Ib - Using small DMA-coherent buffers